John Quackenbush logo logo

 John Quackenbush

-Professor, Computational Biology and Bioinformatics and Chair, Dept of Biostatistics, Harvard T.H Chan School of Public Health and Professor at Dana-Farber Cancer Institute (USA)
+Henry Pickering Walcott Professor of Computational Biology and Bioinformatics and Chair, Dept of Biostatistics, Harvard T.H Chan School of Public Health (USA)

 John Quackenbush logo